dlgroupuoft/evocrawl/experiments/README.md

 docker exec -it [your_container_name] bash

 ```
 Then, install the target web application inside the container, please upload the web application to the container: /var/www/html folder for the convenience of coverage collection.
-(This can be referred to the installation guideline of the web application website)
+(The installation steps can be referred to the installation guideline of each web application's website)

 Collecting Coverage - The coverage files are logged per request.
 To aggregate all the coverage files, run the following command inside the container: